1985 Air Mali Antonov An-24 crash: Victims

 Of the 51 victims of the crash, 38 were Malian and 13 were from other countries.
 Of the 13 foreign passengers, which included three Americans, three Dutch, a Belgian, an Italian, a French and an Algerian, most were workers of United Nations humanitarian programmes active in the area, such as the United Nations Development Programme.
 The three Dutch people were first named to be people of the United Nations: two business people and a volunteer of the UNICEF programm.

 Former Malian politician Attaher Maïga was killed in the crash.
-He was a member of parliament in the late 1950s and played a key role in Mali's liberation from French rule and was one of the proclaimers of independence in 1960.
-He later served as finance minister and afterwards as trade minister.
+He was a member of parliament in the late 1950s and later served as finance minister and afterwards as trade minister.
 He served under the presidency of Modibo Keïta.

 Aftermath

 Access and communication was hampered at the time of the accident due to violent sandstorms that had raged for 10 days in the Sahara.
 An embassy delegation was not able to reach the crash site soon due to the severe weather conditions.

 The scheduled flight was the only commercial flight to Timbuktu.
 By 3 September 1985, flights had not resumed.

 Following this accident the debts of Air Mali increased.
 It followed that the government was forced to close down the airline in 1988.
 The operations Air Mali was taken over by Malitas in 1989.